amegeddon/plaspenmynydd/README.md

 ### ***Bugs and Fixes:***

-Below is a list of problems(rather than bugs) encountered along the way.
+Below is a list of problems encountered along the way.
 More vigrorous testing on screen sizes ranging 300px to 1400px revealed the following problems.

 1. * ***Issue Found:***
         * On large desktop screens over 1200px the image menu on the history page appeared out of alignment and the images seemed not to fill their containers.